ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 </yandex>
 ```

-You can use [http_max_single_read_retries](../operations/settings/settings.md#http-max-single-read-retries) setting to set the maximum number of retries during a single HTTP read.
+You can use [http_max_single_read_retries](../operations/settings/settings.md#http-max-single-read-retries) setting to limit the maximum number of retries during a single HTTP read.

 Required parameters: